 If you’re thinking of planning a safari for your next family adventure, the team at BookAllSafaris.com is sharing some useful things to consider to help you have an amazing experience in Africa.
 As a bonus, we’ve handpicked and included three options that we think you and your children would both enjoy.

 Having a great experience during a safari for families can depend a lot on choosing the appropriate destination.
 When making a decision, be sure to take your children’s age into account.
 For example, going on a South African safari with a toddler is the ideal choice as South Africa is generally regarded as safe and easily accessible.

 Have children that are slightly older (8 to 12)?
 Consider a family safari which includes guided walks.
-At this age, children can learn basic tracking skills and exploring nature on foot is a great experience for them.
+At this age, children can learn basic tracking skills and explore nature on foot.

 If you have teens (13-18), you need to consider safaris with a lot of activities included, such as guided game drives, walking safaris, horseback riding, boating or cycling.

 Choosing the best time to go

 In most of southern Africa, the peak safari travel period is during the dry season (May to November).
 This is when you can spot the wildlife as it comes to water and the vegetation would less likely be.
 Plus, this season coincides with the western hemisphere’s school children’s summer vacation!

 If you’re planning to head to countries with excellent infrastructures, such as South Africa and Namibia, you can go year round as there’s always something in season.
 East Africa is another place where you can go anytime of the year.